The Japanese label notation for the Apple Pay button has been changed in iOS 26.1

 Impact on UI Layout

-Because the text length has changed, the button width may change.
-Particularly if the button width is not fixed or if the button is adjacent to other UI elements, it's necessary to check that the layout doesn't break.
+Since the length of the text changes, the width of the button may change as well.
+Especially if the button width is not fixed, or if the button is adjacent to other UI elements, it is necessary to verify that no layout issues occur.

 Impact on Customer Support

-The change in wording might affect help page content or customer support inquiries.
-It's recommended to share this information with relevant departments in advance.
+The change in wording may affect the content of help pages and inquiries to customer support.
+It is recommended to share this information with relevant departments in advance.

 Summary

 In iOS 26.1, the Japanese label text for Apple Pay buttons has changed.
-In particular, .buy and .inStore types have been changed to "この方法で〜: Apple Pay".
+In particular, the .buy and .inStore types have been changed to the phrasing "この方法で〜: Apple Pay."

-Since this is a system-level change, no response is needed on the app side, but it's recommended to check the following:
+Since this change is at the system level, no action is required on the app side, but it is recommended to verify the following points.

-- That there are no UI layout issues
+- Whether there are any UI layout issues

-- That App Store screenshots don't show the old wording
+- Whether App Store screenshots are showing the old label text

-- Whether help documents or FAQs need to be updated
+- Whether help documentation or FAQs need to be updated

-By checking these items before updating to iOS 26.1, a smooth transition is possible.
+By confirming these points before updating to iOS 26.1, a smooth transition can be achieved.

 Future Outlook

-Therefore, rather than responding immediately, it may be worth considering waiting to see what happens.
-However, considering the possibility of increased user inquiries, it's recommended to share information with customer support departments sooner rather than later.
+Therefore, it may be worth considering the option of waiting and observing rather than taking immediate action.
+However, given the possibility of increased inquiries from users, it is recommended to share information with the customer support department early.

 References